If you’re not satisfied with the quality of renovation work or how fast it is being done, here are some possible solutions.

 - you already send the contractor a legal demand letter.

 There’s a complaint form that you can fill out.

 The Régie will study your complaint and try to help you and your contractor come to an agreement.
 If the contractor refuses to cooperate, the complaint could be taken into consideration when the contractor’s licence comes up for renewal.

 Also, if the contractor did work without having a licence, you can report the situation to the Régie.

 Complaint With a Professional Order

-Your contractor is a professional, such as an engineer or an architect?
-If so, you can also make a complaint with the contractor’s professional order.
-Orders are associations that supervise people who practise certain professions.
+If the contractor is a professional, such as an engineer or an architect, you can also file a complaint with the contractor’s professional order.
+Professional orders are associations that supervise people who practise certain professions.

-Note that filing a complaint with these government bodies does not prevent you from taking legal action in court against the contractor.
+Note that filing a complaint with any of these organizations does not prevent you from taking legal action in court against the contractor.